wangeugene/Java/app/src/main/java/kafka/Kafka.md

 Kafka brokers read from data source layers (e.g. a relational database),using Kafka Connect API (which is used to import / export data), and save these data (events in context of kafka) as partitions in brokers as immutable data. which by default have life span of one week, before automatically removed by the kafka mechanism.

+# configs to handle when consumers unable to consume in enough speed;

+buffer. memory = 33554432 (32MB) e.g.
+If the producer produces faster thant the broker can take, the records will be buffered in memory That buffer will fill up over time and empty back down when the throughput to the broker increases.
+If that buffer is full (all 32MB), then the .send() method will start to block(won't return right away)

+max.block.ms = 60000
+the time the .send() will block until throwing an exception.
+Exceptions are thrown when all following 3 criterion occur simultaneously:
+1.The producer has filled up its buffer
+2.The broker is not accepting any new data
+3.60 seconds has elapsed

+If you hit an exception hit that usually means your brokers are down over overloaded as they can't respond to requests